 Conclusion

 Cladding your garage door can be an interesting project for the weekend.
-By the end of this project, you would have learnt a thing or two about woodworking.
+By the end of this project, you would have learned a thing or two about woodworking.
 Share if you found this useful